Aaron Rodgers tears Achilles tendon in New York Jets debut, is out for the season

 Rodgers' debut in a Jets uniform lasted just four plays until he was sacked in the first quarter and left with the injury to his left Achilles tendon on Monday.

 The Jets still managed to defeat the Bills in a thrilling overtime victory, 22-16.
-After the game, Jets head coach Robert Saleh said Rodgers' injury was "not good."
+After the game, Saleh said Rodgers' injury was "not good."

 Rodgers, 39, was traded to the Jets in the offseason following 18 seasons with the Green Bay Packers.
 After months of anticipation and much hype, Jets fans had been waiting for the four-time NFL MVP to suit up for Gang Green, with some saying the star quarterback would help meet their Super Bowl expectations.